rockstardotb/git-tutorial/README.md

 # Git Tutorial
-This tutorial is intended to teach you how to use git for version control, proper branch workflow, and handling merge conflicts.
+This tutorial is intended to teach you how to use git for version control, proper branch workflow, handling merge conflicts, and reverting to previous commits.

 ## Let us create a git repository
 Navigate to the project in gitlab underwhich you'd like to create your repository and, near the top-right corner, click the green "New Project" button.
 I am creating this one under RSI Development Team > RSI Internal and naming it "git tutorial".